Breakfast Cook Jobs in USA with Visa Sponsorship

 Do breakfast cook positions qualify for H-1B visa sponsorship?

-Basic breakfast cook roles typically don't qualify for H-1B sponsorship as they're not considered specialty occupations.
+Basic breakfast cook roles typically don't qualify for H-1B visa sponsorship as they're not considered specialty occupations.
 However, positions requiring culinary degrees and involving menu development, staff training, or supervisory duties may qualify.
-H-2B seasonal sponsorship is more common for standard breakfast cook positions.
+H-2B visa seasonal sponsorship is more common for standard breakfast cook positions.

 What degree requirements do employers have for sponsored breakfast cook positions?